CESNET/eInfra-docs/topics/compute/openstack/docs/technical-reference/brno-site/get-access.md

 __Access control__ is based on information provided by the selected identity federation and is presented in the form of a VO name and, optionally, a group name.
-Every user with active membership in the specified VO/group will have full access to all resources of the requested group project.
+Every user with an active membership in the specified VO/group will have full access to all resources of the requested group project.
 Membership is managed with tools provided by the selected identity federation, in a self-service manner.